- Are Irish Protestants really Irish?

 - Do Northern Irish consider themselves Irish?

-- What is Santa called in Ireland?
+- What is the main religion in Belfast?

 Are Irish Protestants really Irish?